Genealogy Handwriting OCR | Convert Historical Family...

 Quick Takeaways

-• Handwriting OCR can process historical records written in various handwriting styles across different time periods
+• Handwriting OCR can process historical records written in various handwriting styles across different time periods and languages

 • It's designed to handle cursive writing, faded documents, and the mixed formats common in genealogical research